Sara Ahmed: Lesbian feminism of color

 To Ahmed, lesbian feminism of color is "the struggle to put ourselves back together because within lesbian shelters too our being was not always accommodated."
 She draws upon the work of other lesbian feminists of color, like Cherie Moraga, Gloria Anzaldua, and Audre Lorde.
 These women have taken part in the effort to write "[themselves] into existence."
 Ahmed sees the texts of these women and many others like them to be a "lifeline".

 Killjoy feminism

 To Ahmed, practicing feminism is integral to the embodiment of living a feminist life.
 Ahmed's Killjoy Manifesto feministkilljoy blog elucidate the tenets of living and practicing life through a feminist philosophy, while also creating space for sharing how these embodiments create tension in life experiences under systems of patriarchy and oppression.
 She also addresses such tensions, and how institutions treat those who raise problems (e.g. about sexual harassment) as themselves the problem, in her 2021 book Complaint!

+Inspired by Ahmed's notion of the feminist killjoy, T.L.
+Cowan proposed the "transfeminist kill/joy".
+This expression of transfeminism harnesses rage against transphobia and transmisogyny, along with the transformational love used to survive this environment, to disrupt exclusive forms of feminism and repair them.
+Example works in this mode include Mirha-Soleil Ross' Yapping Out Loud, Ryka Aoki's "To the New World", and the multi-artist Fully Functional Cabaret.